2023 Annual Call for Volunteers: Volunteer Opportunities

 -

-The Active Benefits Committee furthers the actuarial profession's involvement in policy issues specific to group benefit plans, with a particular focus on health care benefit plans for active employees.
+The Active Benefits Committee furthers the actuarial profession’s involvement in policy issues specific to group benefit plans, with a particular focus on health care benefit plans for active employees.
 The committee monitors federal legislation and regulatory activities and is charged with supporting senior federal policymakers on issues related to active employee group health plans.
-This support often includes ad hoc virtual meetings with Academy, agency or policy staff, and may include developing background papers.
+This support often includes ad hoc virtual meetings with Academy as well as agency or policy staff, and may include developing background papers.
+Collaboration with other Academy committees and task forces is common.

-Time Commitment: From 20-60 hours a year.
-The time commitment varies depending on issues.
-When working on a specific project, volunteers would be expected to actively participate in calls (which could average once a month) and small work groups.
+Time Commitment: From 15-60 hours a year.
+The time commitment varies depending on issues (for example: inquiries from government entities, proposed legislation), and is not dependent on a seasonal cycle.
+When working on a specific project, volunteers would be expected to actively participate in calls (which typically average once a month) and small work groups.

 - Retiree Benefits Committee (Actively Seeking Volunteers)